Saints, Teachers, and Seekers in the Indian Tradition

 There were also areas of conflict between Eckankar and Sant Mat.
 One conflict between the Sant Mat (or Radha Soami) tradition and Eckankar was in the area of money.
 Indian gurus can become corrupt and lazy when their disciples support them.
 Begging is another form of dependence that has its drawbacks for the religious seeker.
 Therefore, the founder of Sant Mat, Soami Ji Maharaj, gave his successor Sawan Singh the following advice:

 If you lead the life of a recluse, you will depend on others for your sustenance, and that will [negatively] affect your Bhajan (spiritual practice), better earn your livelihood yourself.
-(Sar Bachan: The Yoga of the Sound Current by Soami Ji Maharaj, Radha Soami Satang, Beas, Punjab, pps.
+(Soamiji, Maharaj, Sar Bachan: The Yoga of the Sound Current.
+Beas Punjab: Radha Soami Satang, 1987, pps.
 VIII-IX)

 Many traditions have saints, prophets, and saviors who visit heaven, hell, and supernatural worlds, and are highly respected or revered by their religious communities for having such experience.
 Christ, after his crucifixion, visited hell before returning to his disciples in a glorified body only to ascend into heaven shortly thereafter.
 Mohammed was taken to heaven and shown the celestial landscape by Allah in his Miraj.
 The Buddha visited the six worlds of rebirth during his night of liberation prior to his enlightenment.
 The prophets, shamans, and saints who visit heaven such as John of Patmos and Elijah are part of every religious tradition and are too numerous to mention.